sh3rqxs/matotask-project/README.md

 <section id="final-thoughts">
 <h2>💭 Final Thoughts</h2>

 <p>I want to give a huge thank you to the team at <a href="https://www.codedex.io/home" target="_blank">Codédex</a> for the incredible JavaScript course.
-This project is the culmination of everything I’ve learned from basic variables to complex DOM manipulation.</p>
+This project is the culmination of everything I’ve learned from basic variables to complex DOM manipulation. (˶ᵔᗜᵔ˶)ﾉﾞ💖</p>

-<p>Building MatoTask has been an amazing journey, and I’m planning to keep working on future implementations to this application such as an eye-catching and responsive UI, a dark mode and many more features.
-This is just the beginning! (˶ᵔᗜᵔ˶)ﾉﾞ💖</p>
 </section>

 <section id="license">